 This new research looked at studies which included over 6,000 babies born prematurely and followed them up to 18 months to 2 years of age.
 The premature babies who were born to mothers who received magnesium sulphate were compared with premature babies born to mothers who did not receive magnesium sulphate.
 Babies whose moms had received magnesium sulphate had a relative risk reduction of 0.68 which means a more than 30% reduced risk of developing cerebral palsy.
 This research is encouraging for those providing medical care for mothers about to deliver before 34 weeks as this form of treatment has the potential to reduce the risk of cerebral palsy and impact significantly on the families caring for premature babies.

-If you have questions about whether or not your premature baby received adequate protection from magnesium sulphate before birth, please contact us for a free consultation to discuss your concerns.
-We will do our best to answer your questions and provide you with legal advice about whether or not your child may be entitled to fair compensation for any special care or support required by your child as a result of a birth related injury.
-You may reach us at email@example.com or at 604 685-2361.
+If you have questions about whether or not your premature baby received adequate protection from magnesium sulphate before birth, please contact infant child injuries attorney for a free consultation to discuss your concerns.
+Our cerebral palsy lawyers will do their best to answer your questions and provide you with legal advice about whether or not your child may be entitled to fair compensation for any special care or support required by your child as a result of a birth related injury.
+You may reach us at firstname.lastname@example.org or at 604 685-2361.